Singing in Bloom:

 Retreat Host & Facilitator

-Mila Redwood is a Community Song Leader, Mother, certified Full Voice Coach, and the Founder of Sing for Joy in Toronto.
+Mila Redwood is a Community Song Leader, Mother, and the Founder of Sing for Joy in Toronto.
 Mila uses song as a tool for building community, for restoring our sense of belonging and connection in a fragmented world.
 She is passionate about singing together in the oral tradition, in the simple yet powerful ways that people have done for time immemorial.
 As the Founder of Sing for Joy, Mila pioneered a Community Singing movement in Ontario that has grown exponentially over the past decade.
-To read more about Mila, including her personal singing story, click here.
+To read more about Mila, click here.

 Location